NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/module-2/module-2.md

 ---
 layout: page
-title: "Module 2"
+title: A Deep Dive into GEDI
-permalink: /module-2
+permalink: /deep-dive-into-GEDI
 has_children: True
 nav_order: 5
 ---